Private Party (professional wrestling): All Elite Wrestling (2019–present)

 On April 22, 2019, it was announced that Private Party had signed with All Elite Wrestling (AEW).
 The team made their AEW debut at Fyter Fest on June 29, where they lost to Best Friends (Chuck Taylor and Trent Beretta) in a triple threat tag team match also involving SoCal Uncensored (Frankie Kazarian and Scorpio Sky).
 On the All Out pre-show on August 31, Private Party defeated The Hybrid 2 (Angélico and Jack Evans).
 Private Party then competed in a tournament to determine the inaugural AEW World Tag Team Champions, defeating The Young Bucks (Matt and Nick Jackson) in the first round, but ultimately lost to the Lucha Brothers (Pentagón Jr. and Fénix) in the semi-finals.
 At Full Gear on November 9, Private Party failed to win the AEW Tag Team titles from SoCal Uncensored in a triple threat tag team match also involving the Lucha Brothers.

 On January 8, 2020, Private Party faced the AEW World Tag Team Champions Kenny Omega and "Hangman" Adam Page in a losing effort after an altercation between Page, Kassidy and Quen.
 On March 12, Private Party teamed up with Joey Janela where they lost to Pac and The Lucha Brothers, otherwise known as "The Death Triangle" in a six-man tag team match.
 Janela, Kassidy, and Quen then suffered a post match attack until Best Friends and Orange Cassidy made the save.
 At the Double or Nothing Buy-In, Private Party faced Best Friends in a number one contender's match for the AEW World Tag Team Championship in a losing effort.
 On the June 10 episode of Dynamite, Quen challenged Cody for the TNT Championship in a losing effort.
 At Fyter Fest Night 1, Private Party, being accompanied by Matt Hardy, took on Santana and Ortiz, where they emerged victorious.
 They faced Kenny Omega and "Hangman" Adam Page in an AEW World Tag Team Championship match on Night 2 of Fyter Fest, which they lost against the champions during the event.
 Private Party along with Matt Hardy would turn heel after they attacked Top Flight & Matt Sydal after they won against them.

 Kassidy would lose to a debuting Keith Lee on the February 9, 2022 episode of Dynamite in a "Face of the Revolution" ladder match for Revolution.
 At Revolution, Hardy and Kassidy would lose a Tornado tag team match with Andrade El Idolo against Sammy Guevara, Darby Allin, and Sting.
-In 2023, Quen would suffer an injury that would keep him out of action for the rest of the year.
-During Quen's hiatus, Kassidy remained aligned with Hardy and changed his ring name to "Brother Zay".
+Private Party would spend the rest of the year competing in various tag matches on Dark, Dark: Elevation, and Rampage.